 Origami, the ancient Japanese art of paper folding, is taking the world of design by storm.
 The definitive art with a shade of green has inspired artists, recyclers, fashion designers, home builders, and even researchers to include it into their works.
 From creative art to interior design, from architecture to fashion, designers of all fields having now findings of inspiration in origami-based concepts, techniques, patterns, and textures.
 Here are 15 examples of great product designs inspired by origami.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Origami inspired bin made from a single plastic sheet that can be folded to form the bin.
 It can be easily unfolded too, if you ever want to clean it.
 Made from a single material (polypropylene) and can be easily recycled at the end of its life.

-2. Origami colander: Joseph Joseph Folding Colander [amazon]
+2. Origami colander: Joseph Joseph Folding Colander [buy on amazon]

 Innovative, space-saving colander in black folds completely flat for easy storage